w3c/csswg-drafts/explainer.md

   - Runs the spatial navigation step and returns the best candidate which will gain the focus.

 #### Navigation Events

+While searching for the appropriate response to the spatial navigation request, the User Agent will fires events.
+These enable authors to prevent the upcoming action (by calling `preventDefault()`), and if desired to provide an alternate action, such as using calling the `focus()` method on a different element of the author's choosing.

 * navbeforefocus
   - Occurs before spatial or sequential navigation changes the focus.